ednz-cloud/update_motd/README.md

 Dependencies
 ------------

-This role requires `ednxzu.manage_apt_packages` in order to make sur that neofetch is installed.
+This role requires `ednxzu.manage_apt_packages` in order to make sure that neofetch is installed.

 Example Playbook
 ----------------